drgerg/ohd/README.md

 our house.
 We could not reach them, but I was able to send a "quiet" message to the Pi's Gmail address, and ohd retrieved that and stopped sending 'door open' notifications.
 Very handy.
 Currently this is the only command **ohd** acts on.

+I provided some [instructions](./SetupRaspianForOhd.md) to go from a brand new Pi to a functioning **ohd** system.
+The normal caveats apply . . . your mileage may vary.